dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 Now that your cluster is running with the ACL feature turned on, let's set up the ACL rules.
 A typical workflow is the following:

-1. reset the root password.
+1. Reset the root password.
 The example below uses the dgraph endpoint `localhost:9180` as a demo, make sure to choose the correct one for your environment:
 ```bash
 dgraph acl -d localhost:9180 mod -u groot
 ```
 Now type in the password for the groot account, which is the superuser that has access to everything.
 If you have never changed the groot password, by default it's `password`.

-2. create a regular user
+2. Create a regular user
 ```bash
 dgraph acl -d localhost:9180 add -u alice
 ```